What is OT Device Security and Why It’s Critical for Operational Technology?

 OT Device Security

 The primary challenge in OT device security is the lack of visibility into existing network assets.
 As a result, security operations and policy enforcement become ineffective without comprehensive knowledge of the devices operating within the infrastructure.
-Therefore, OT device visibility is the foundation for securing critical infrastructure and keeping security operations running smoothly.
+Therefore, OT device visibility is the foundation for securing OT networks and keeping network security operations running smoothly.

 Sepio’s asset risk management platform fills the visibility gap in networks by offering complete OT device visibility.
 By doing so, it ensures that no device goes unmanaged by identifying, detecting, and handling all IT, OT, and IoT devices.
 Consequently, this visibility strengthens policy enforcement and enables Rogue Device Mitigation by instantly detecting and blocking unapproved hardware through automated third-party tools.
 In addition, the Zero Trust Hardware Access (ZTHA) approach protects the first line of defense and prevents the bypassing of Zero Trust security protocols.